 Associate Professor Ritchie’s own work was recognised in 2016, when she was awarded the Bloch Distinguished Career Award.
 The international award is given to people who have made significant contributions to reconceptualising early childhood education over their careers.

-Her research contributes to Victoria’s ‘Improving health and wellbeing in our communities’, ‘Enhancing the resilience and sustainability of our natural heritage and capital’, ‘Enriching national culture’ and ‘Advancing better government’ areas of academic distinctiveness.
+Her research contributes to the University's ‘Improving health and wellbeing in our communities’, ‘Enhancing the resilience and sustainability of our natural heritage and capital’, ‘Enriching national culture’ and ‘Advancing better government’ areas of academic distinctiveness.

 Associate Professor Ritchie says she tends to find each research project is a springboard to the next, introducing her to ideas she’d like to explore further.
 After she completes her Spencer Foundation project on active citizenship, she’d like to investigate how teachers can support children’s social and emotional wellbeing by helping them describe their feelings.